Home page

 Long proven as a source of clean, renewable power, wind is by far the world’s fastest-growing source of electricity.
 European Union countries increased their wind energy by over 150 per cent between 2000 and 2006.
 And the trend continues, with a range of independent companies competing to fill the demand.

 Even so, the United Kingdom is about to take over Europe’s lead.
 In a dramatic change of energy policy, the UK plans to increase wind power more than 300 per cent by 2020.
 As a result, offshore wind farms could be generating enough electricity for every UK home by 2020.
-Last October the UK replaced Denmark as the world leader for offshore wind energy.
+And in October 2007, the UK replaced Denmark as the world leader for offshore wind energy.

-B.C.’s greatest wind potential lies in the Peace River region, northern Vancouver Island, the Okanagan, the Kootenays and even more in offshore farms along the coast.
+B.C.’s greatest wind potential is in the Peace River region, northern Vancouver Island, the Okanagan, the Kootenays with even more potential in offshore wind farms along the coast.

 These locations offer ideal geography and climate conditions for wind power.
 The longstanding experience of European countries, meanwhile, offers us an environmentally responsible model.